Forestry Partnerships in Communities and Climate

 Sustainable Financing through REDD Forest Carbon.
 In

-NGO and donor partners, Pact has initiated Cambodia’s first Reducing
+several NGO and donor partners, Pact initiated Cambodia’s first

-Oddar Meanchey province, covering more than 64,000 hectares of
+community forests in Oddar Meanchey province, covering more than

-forestland.
-The credits will be sold on the global voluntary carbon
+credits were verified and put on the global voluntary carbon market,

-sustainable livelihoods.
-To learn more about the Oddar Meanchey
+To learn more about the Oddar Meanchey Community Forestry REDD

 Oddar Meanchey Community Forestry REDD+ Project Document